Near-global ocean simulation

 └── sea_ice: 0.7

 The atmospheric data is prescribed using the JRA55 dataset.
-The number of snapshots that are loaded into memory is determined by the backend
+The JRA55 dataset provides atmospheric data such as temperature, humidity, and winds to calculate turbulent fluxes using bulk formulae, see CrossRealmFluxes.
+The number of snapshots that are loaded into memory is determined by the backend.
+Here, we load 41 snapshots at a time into memory.

-atmosphere = JRA55_prescribed_atmosphere(arch; backend=JRA55NetCDFBackend(41))
+atmosphere = JRA55PrescribedAtmosphere(arch; backend=JRA55NetCDFBackend(41))

 640×320×1×2920 PrescribedAtmosphere{Float32} on Oceananigans.Grids.LatitudeLongitudeGrid: